finos/FDC3/docs/api-bridging/spec.md

 }
 ```

-A Desktop Agent can use the structure of this message to determine that it has connected to a Desktop Agent Bridge (i.e by checking `msg.type === hello && msg.payload.desktopAgentBridgeVersion`), whether it supports a compatible FDC3 version and whether it is expected to provide authentication credentials in the next step (`if(msg.payload.authRequired) { ... }`).
+A Desktop Agent can use the structure of this message to determine that it has connected to a Desktop Agent Bridge (i.e by checking `msg.type === "hello" && msg.payload.desktopAgentBridgeVersion`), whether it supports a compatible FDC3 version and whether it is expected to provide authentication credentials in the next step (`if(msg.payload.authRequired) { ... }`).

+An optional JWT token can be included in the `hello` message to allow the connecting agent to authenticate the bridge.
+Verification of the JWM by the DA is option but recommended, meaning that the DA SHOULD verify the received JWT when one is included in the `hello` message.

 DA should respond to the `hello` message with a `handshake` request to the bridge, including an auth token (JWT) if required.